Chinese Parents

 Chinese Parents (中国式家长 (Zhōngguó Shì Jiāzhǎng)) is a child-raising life simulation game by Beijing-based studio Moyuwan Games.
-It was published by Coconut Island Games in September 29, 2018 for Windows, August 20, 2020 for the Nintendo Switch, and May 11, 2022 for Android and IOS.
+It was published by Coconut Island Games on September 29, 2018, for Windows, August 20, 2020 for the Nintendo Switch, and May 11, 2022, for Android and IOS.
 The game was a bestseller on Steam and a success for the Chinese indie game market.

 In the game, players manage the daily life of a Chinese student from infancy to adulthood and develop the student's skills for the university entrance exam.
 The game includes resource management elements.
 It includes cultural tropes and sarcasm.